ENG 107-001: Writing Craft: Intro Imaginative Writing (Satisfies UK CORE Creativity Requirement) MWF 9-9:50

 In this new UK Core course, students will read Shakespeare as he’s played around the world.
 Even though most of us know his plays through English-language versions, they’re been produced on every continent except Antarctica, in dozens of languages, and in a range of international cultural contexts.
 What is there about Shakespeare’s plays that make them such rich raw material for these international encounters?
 How do his meanings change in non-English speaking countries, in nonChristian cultures, or outside the western world?
 What is different about global Shakespeare, and what remains familiar in these worldwide treatments of his work?

-ENG 142 fulfills UK Core requirements in the humanities and in global dynamics.
+ENG 142 fulfills either the UK Core requirement in the humanities or in global dynamics.
 It has no prerequisities and requires no foreign languages.
 The course may also count towards the English minor.

 ENG 180-001: GREAT MOVIES: CLASSIC FILM COMEDIES TR 9:30-10:45